izzyjosh/django-password-generator/README.md

 For each password ,the place it will be used must be specified which is the site .

 # Run Project
-Install all packages by running this code `pip install -r requirments.txt`, then `python manage.py runserver`.
+Install all packages by running this code `pip install -r requirments.txt`, `cd password_generator`, then `python manage.py runserver`.